Ruination (album)

 Ruination is the second studio album by American death metal band Job for a Cowboy.
 The follow-up to their first studio album Genesis, Ruination was recorded and mixed at AudioHammer studios in Sanford, Florida with producer Jason Suecof.
 It was released July 7, 2009, through Metal Blade Records.
 The album sold around 10,600 copies in the United States in its first week of release to debut at position No. 42 on The Billboard 200 chart.
-It was the group's first album to feature drummer Jon Rice and guitarist Davis Stine and the last to feature guitarist Bobby Thompson, guitarist Ravi Bhadriraju and bassist Brent Riggs.
+It was the group's first album to feature drummer Jon Rice and guitarist Al Glassman.
+This is also the last album to feature guitarist Bobby Thompson, guitarist Ravi Bhadriraju and bassist Brent Riggs.